abpio/abp-commercial-docs/en/tutorials/book-store/mobile/maui.md

 }
 ```

-Here, we register our pages as `Transient` lifetime, so we can use it later on for navigation purposes and indicating the binding source (`BindingContext`) as the `AuthorPageViewModel` to get full benefit of [the MVVM pattern](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm).
+Here, we register our pages with a `Transient` lifetime, so we can use it later on for navigation purposes and indicating the binding source (`BindingContext`) as the `AuthorPageViewModel` to get full benefit from [the MVVM pattern](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm).
 We haven't created the `AuthorPageViewModel` class yet, so let's create it.

 ### AuthorPageViewModel.cs